 - the personal data is provided to us by you (e.g. when you agree to sign up to join our mailing list or enter a competition or contact us via live/web chat);

-- the personal data is collected in the normal course of our relationship with you (e.g. when you are booking to travel with us via telephone, on the website or using our mobile application);
+- the personal data is collected in the normal course of our relationship with you (e.g. when you are booking to travel with us via telephone, on the website or using our mobile application, registering for Islander Scheme);

 - the personal data has been made public by you (e.g. contacting NorthLink Ferries via a social media platform) or obtained from a publicly accessible source (e.g. Companies House);

-- the personal data is received by us from third parties (e.g. third party booking websites, from your employer, tour group operators, external travel agents, credit reference agencies, advertising networks, government agency (such as Transport Scotland));
+- the personal data is received by us from third parties (e.g. third-party booking websites, from your employer, tour group operators, external travel agents, credit reference agencies, advertising networks, government agency (such as Transport Scotland));

 - the personal data is collected via our IT systems, such as: